alexandrastna/AI-for-ESG/README.md

 ---

+For the missing transcripts, I thoroughly searched across all available sources, including Investor Relations websites, Seeking Alpha, and other financial platforms.
+I also contacted someone with **Bloomberg Terminal access** (which has extensive coverage), but even there, the transcripts were unavailable.
+My working hypothesis is that **these earnings calls simply did not take place** — in **Switzerland**, unlike the **United States**, listed companies are **not legally required to hold four earnings calls per year**.
+Quarterly disclosures are common, but not mandatory or standardized.

+➡️ *Source: SIX Swiss Exchange – [Periodic Reporting Requirements]([https://www.ser-ag.com/en/resources/regulations/directives/listing-rules.html](https://www.ser-ag.com/en/topics/regular-reporting.html))*

 This manual collection phase lays the foundation for all subsequent analysis.
 The next step involves organizing these files into a structured dataframe with standardized metadata.

 👉 Proceed to [Phase 1 – Dataset Construction](#phase-1--dataset-construction-🧱)